philgoucou/MacroRF-1/docs/source/usage.rst

    # Reading column names from FRED
    df_for_names <- read_csv("https://files.stlouisfed.org/files/htdocs/fred-md/monthly/2022-02.csv")

-Taking a look at the data frame, we have 229 rows and 127 columns (not all shown here):
+Taking a look at the data frame, we have 229 rows and 127 columns (not all shown here).
+This dataframe starts from index 529 because we have sliced the FREDMD database:

 .. code-block:: r